 • Providing an outlet for disaffected customers, including incels, among whose ranks are notorious mass shooters.

-American Madam is coming in print and Kindle format this summer.
+American Madam is coming in print and Kindle format this year.
 Cummins will be promoting the book via an author’s tour and is available for media interviews.
 Cummins intends to debunk myths and demystify the profession: “Whenever I see a customer at Bella’s return to the bar after a party with a courtesan, glowing with a huge smile and a sense of lightness, I glow inside, as well.
 The customer has not only experienced a precious episode of human joy, he has gained a lasting memory, a happy mental video, to draw on in the future.
 In fact, his experience has been more than physical.
 It has been spiritual.
 It was a soul-to-soul connection on a basic human level: a transaction between two individuals — each of whom knew what he or she wanted, and what he or she was willing to give or get, with the understanding it was a win-win situation.
 “The gratification of sensual desires — the need for intimacy and human contact — will always be among the most basic of human needs.
 No number of laws has ever effectively quashed the world’s oldest profession.
 Nor should they.”